-Disposal Procedure (when required)
+Disposal Procedure (When Required).

-Before discarding or disassembling the shock absorber cover the top of the nitrogen gas reservoir with a shop towel and depress the schrader valve core with a screwdriver to release the nitrogen gas.
+WARNING • Before discarding or disassembling the rear shock absorber cover the top of the nitrogen gas reservoir with a shop towel and depress the schrader valve core with a screwdriver to release the nitrogen gas.
 Do not use your finger to depress the core.
 Point the valve away from you.